-The Premier League’s pre-eminent curtain will be raised in south London on Friday night to mark the start of the 2022/23 season, with Crystal Palace and Arsenal meeting at Selhurst Park.
+The Premier League’s pre-eminent curtain will be raised in Lancashire on Friday night to mark the start of the 2023/24 season, with Burnley and Manchester City meeting at Turf Moor.

 Hopefully another spectacle will transpire this weekend, and to mark the occasion we’ve revisited some of the most shocking opening games since the competition’s inception in 1992/93…